fscm/discogs2xlsx/README.md

 A Discogs personal token is also required.
 You can obtain one at [https://www.discogs.com/settings/developers](https://www.discogs.com/settings/developers)

-For price recommendations (`--price` option) the [Discogs Seller Settings](https://www.discogs.com/settings/seller/) are required.
+For price recommendations (`--prices` option) the [Discogs Seller Settings](https://www.discogs.com/settings/seller/) are required.

 ### Python 3.x

-Python version 3.6 or above is required for the tool to work.
+Python version 3.8 or above is required for the tool to work.
 Python setup can be found [here](https://www.python.org/downloads/).

 The following python modules are also required to run the tool: